-Joanna started her PhD in Linguistics under the supervision of Hanneke Loerts, Merel Keijzer, and Anja Schüppert at the CLCG of the University of Groningen in October 2019.
+Joanna started her PhD in Linguistics in October 2019 at the CLCG of the University of Groningen.
+Her current daily supervisor is Anna Siyanova, and her promotor is Merel Keijzer.
 She graduated from the Research Master Language and Cognition at the University of Groningen in September 2018 and held various research and teaching assistantships at the University of Groningen between September 2018 and June 2019.
 Among others, she was a research assistant for Merel Keijzer and helped in research-related tasks and in coordinating the BALAB.

 Being a simultaneous bilingual of German and Italian, having lived in five different countries during her studies, and holding a BA in Nordic linguistics, her big passions are everything that is concerned with multilingualism and travelling.
 Joanna’s fields of expertise are investigating the bilingual mind with psycholinguistic methods such as EEG and self-paced reading, language typology, Germanic/Nordic linguistics, basic statistics in R for linguists, and the investigation of sociolinguistic phenomena.